arkency/posts/posts/2024-02-06-upcasting-events-in-railseventstore.md

 Feature-driven design of an aggregate deserves its own blog post.
 It's not a bad place to start.
 Learning domain is a process.
 With new insights, you may have to adjust the model.

-Anyway.
 At the end, of this somewhat long introduction, we realized that we had two events representing the same concept.
 And we decided to remove one of them.

 Then the question remains.
-What to do with the events already in the stream?
+What to do with the events that are already in the stream?

 [There are multiple ways to deal with that situation.](https://blog.arkency.com/4-strategies-when-you-need-to-change-a-published-event/)

-We decided to upcast the event.
+We decided to upcast those events.
 Why?
 Events are immutable and shouldn't be removed.
 Having those in stream will make it easier to access them and understand the full picture whenever needed.
 It's especially important when something goes off.